Q: What is Amazon Elastic Kubernetes Service (Amazon EKS)?

 Q: How much does Amazon EKS cost?

-A: You pay $0.20 per hour for each Amazon EKS cluster that you create and for the AWS resources you create to run your Kubernetes worker nodes.
+A: You pay $0.10 per hour for each Amazon EKS cluster that you create and for the AWS resources you create to run your Kubernetes worker nodes.
 You only pay for what you use, as you use it; there are no minimum fees and no upfront commitments.
+Find more information in the EKS pricing page.

 Q: Where is Amazon EKS available?